 We have a Base class - Hud Instrument Item.
-We derive two more base classes - Instrument Scale and Dual Instrument Item from this (This implementation owes its existence to all those who wrote the HUD code for 0.6.3
+We derive two more base classes - Instrument Scale and Dual Instrument Item from this (This implementation owes its existence to all those who wrote the HUD code for 0.6.3 elevator\posn, etc.).

-The Hud Instrument Label is an instantiable class derived from Hud Instrument Item - displaying alphanumeric labels (altitude, velocity, Mach no and/or anything else as I have a call back function to pass the value using the property 'data_source').
+The Hud Instrument Label is an instantiable class derived from Hud Instrument Item for displaying alphanumeric labels (altitude, velocity, Mach no and/or anything else as long you have a call back function to pass the value using the property 'data\source').

-The Hud Card is an instantiable class derived from Instrument scale - for displaying tapes and gauges (single variable display, for displaying aoa, g's, vsi, elevator_pos
+The Hud Card is an instantiable class derived from Instrument scale - for displaying tapes and gauges (single variable display, for displaying aoa, g's, vsi,

-The Hud Ladder is an instantiable class derived from Dual Instrument Item - for displ pitch reference ladder or climb/dive ladder (two variable display, for displaying two ladders, the pitch reference ladder or the climb/dive ladder as defined by MIL-1787b)
+The Hud Ladder is an instantiable class derived from Dual Instrument Item - for displaying pitch reference ladder or climb/dive ladder (two variable display, for displaying two types of ladders, the pitch reference ladder or the climb/dive ladder as defined by MIL-1787b).

-The fgTBI Instrument is an instantiable class derived from Dual Instrument scale aga: - for display of Bank angle and Sideslip (two variable display, for display of TSI in different from the two variable ladder object basically because of its totally differ draw member function).
+The fgTBI Instrument is an instantiable class derived from Dual Instrument scale again - for display of Bank angle and Sideslip (two variable display, for display of TSI info, kept different from the two variable ladder object basically because of its totally different draw member function).